misantron/datatables-bootstrap3-plugin/README.md

 Installation
 ---------------------------
-You can easy install plugin via Bower.
-Just add it to your application bower config and execute the command in console:
+You can easy install plugin using Bower:

 ```
-/path/to/bower update
+bower install datatables-bootstrap3-plugin
 ```

 Or you can copy and include JS and CSS files directly to your HTML page: